avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 ### 7.2 Configure Device
 Once the board has reset, switch back to the serial terminal to configure the device.
+Enter `help` into the serial terminal and ensure there is a response.
 Replace "device_name" with a device name of your choice in the following command and enter into the terminal.
 > **Note:** The device name may only contain letters, numbers and hyphens ("-").